Does Politics Have a Valid Role in Financial Services Marketing?

 Time for RIA Firms to Show Their Colors

-But so far, no firm has based its public marketing program based on promoting progressive political beliefs.
+But so far, no firm has based its public marketing program on promoting progressive political beliefs.
 Maybe it is time for a change.
-Today, some financial firms base their practices on transparency, low-cost-products, or fiduciary practices via RIAs.
-Whether they know it or not, these firms are using pro-customer progressive politics to advance their business position.
+Today, some financial firms base their practices on transparency, low-cost products, or fiduciary practices via RIAs.
+Whether they know it or not, these firms use pro-customer progressive politics to advance their business position.

-While this is an out-of-the-box proposal, some in the financial industry can take a lesson from Nike which recently made news in the marketing industry for signing controversial football player Colin Kaepernick to be its new spokesman.
-This point was driven home in this video.
+While this is an out-of-the-box proposal, some in the financial industry can take a lesson from Nike, which recently made news in the marketing industry for signing controversial football player Colin Kaepernick as its new spokesman.
+This video drove home this point.

-Nike has a long history of controversy, both in tackling issues of discrimination and also for using low-wage labor to make it shoes.
-But with its huge market share, Nike adopted this new marketing strategy based on embracing political issues, such as Kapernick’s focus on judicial and police discrimination against Afro-Americans.
+Nike has a long history of controversy, both in tackling discrimination issues and using low-wage labor to make shoes.
+But with its vast market share, Nike adopted this new marketing strategy based on embracing political problems, such as Kaepernick’s focus on judicial and police discrimination against Afro-Americans.

-Given this controversial topic and its new controversial spokesman, is there a company in the financial services industry which today would make the innovative move of adopting a decidedly pro-investor, pro-customer political position by embracing the fiduciary standard, transparency and offering the most appropriate, low-fee products to clients?
+Given this controversial topic and its new controversial spokesman, is there a company in the financial services industry that today would innovate by adopting a decidedly pro-investor, pro-customer political position by embracing the fiduciary standard and transparency and offering the most appropriate, low-fee products to clients?

-This is a tough proposition, but maybe there is a firm in the industry that can advance its business by acknowledging that investing has a distinctly political perspective that an be used to attract like-minded clients.
+This is a tricky proposition, but maybe there is a firm in the industry that can advance its business by acknowledging that investing has a distinctly political perspective that can be used to attract like-minded clients.

-Previous articleCan Journalism Recover From the Trump Regime?
+Previous articleCan Journalism Ever Recover From Covering the Trump Regime?

 Next articleMaking 401(k)s More Attractive to Small Businesses and Workers